 Advances in Baking

-Although stoves with ovens may have seemed like a blessing for bakers and a chance to explore more options than just bread and the occasional cake, early ovens were still an ordeal.
-They were high maintenance devices that required daily cleaning and polishing.
+Although stoves with ovens may have seemed like a blessing for bakers and a chance to explore more options than just bread and the occasional cake, early ovens were still an ordeal because they were high maintenance devices that required daily cleaning and polishing.
 Learning how to artfully manage the flues of the oven to control the temperature was literally a trial by fire.

 Determining the temperature of early ovens was a vague process.
 The standard advice offered bakers back then was to hold one's bare arm in the oven to test the temperature; counting to five was considered too hot and counting to 15 was often considered too cool for baking.